alma/alma-monthlypayments-magento2/README.md

 This plugin adds a new payment method to Magento 2, which allows you to offer monthly payments to your customer using Alma.

-## ⚠️ Restricted availability

-🇫🇷Pour le moment, Alma n'est disponible qu'aux marchands **français** avec lesquels nous pouvons interagir.
-Vous pouvez [créer votre compte](https://dashboard.getalma.eu) librement, mais devez nous contacter pour l'activer et commencer à accepter des paiements.

-🇬🇧For the moment, Alma is only available to **french** merchants with whom we can communicate.
-You can [create your account](https://dashboard.getalma.eu) freely, but you must contact us to have it activated and to start accepting payments.

 ## Description

 [Alma](https://getalma.eu) is a service to provide merchants with an **easy** and **safe** monthly payments solution.